ActiveInferenceInstitute/CEREBRUM/CEREBRUM/Supplement_C_3_Practical_Applications.md

-# Appendix C 3: Practical Applications of Model Declension in Cognitive Ecosystems
+# Practical Applications

 The declension paradigm for cognitive models offers significant practical benefits in complex model ecosystems.
-This appendix provides concise examples, heuristics, and implementation recipes for applying case declensions in real-world systems.
+This supplement provides concise examples, heuristics, and implementation recipes for applying case declensions in real-world systems.

 ## Model Pipeline Optimization